 Social care is more than just a sector of the economy.
 It’s central to life and underpins how people live and work across the country.
-The importance of the social care sector and ‘soft’ caring skills to the future of work is growing fast.
+The importance of the social care sector, and ‘soft’ caring skills to the future of work is growing fast.

-Where women account for 70% of employees in jobs at ‘high risk’ of automation across sectors, it may be tempting to propose that displaced female workers should simply transition to working in the social are sector, where the majority of the workforce are female.
+Where women account for 70% of employees in jobs at ‘high risk’ of automation across sectors, it may be tempting to propose that displaced female workers should simply transition to working in the social care sector, where the majority of the workforce is female.
 To pre-empt this – and avoid compounding gender inequalities – we need to shine a spotlight on the value of good work for a workforce whose skills are critical for the future.